MicrosoftDocs/win32/desktop-src/apiindex/windows-api-list.md

 ---
 Description: A list of the reference content for the Windows API. ms.assetid: 9CA123F9-92F1-4761-9468-266DA422F70E
-title: Windows API Index
+title: Windows API index
 ms.topic: article
 ms.date: 05/31/2018
 ---

-# Windows API Index
+# Windows API index

 The following is a list of the reference content for the Windows application programming interface (API) for desktop and server applications.

 Using the Windows API, you can develop applications that run successfully on all versions of Windows while taking advantage of the features and capabilities unique to each version.
 (Note that this was formerly called the Win32 API.
 The name Windows API more accurately reflects its roots in 16-bit Windows and its support on 64-bit Windows.)

-## User Interface
+## User interface

 The Windows UI API create and use windows to display output, prompt for user input, and carry out the other tasks that support interaction with the user.
 Most applications create at least one window.